annafedele/mdef/docs/term3/02-Design Ethics.md

 The seminar went into more detail about the ethical dimanics of technology in relation to man and made us reflect on how design is intrinsic to these interactions.

-???? danger "notes"
+??? danger "notes"

     Technosphere→
     *Not just as a collection of tools or machines, but a complex system involving techniques, processes, and organizational structures.
-Technology also encompasses the ways in which humans interact with and were shaped by these artifacts.*
+Technology also encompasses the ways in which humans interact with and were shaped by these artifacts*
     Jaques Ellul, The Technological Society

     ### two ways of conceptualizing technology: